 How many times should you season cast iron?

-A cast iron pan needs to be seasoned about three times consecutively before being used, whether after the seasoning layer has been removed or when starting with bare iron.
+A cast iron pan needs to be seasoned about three times consecutively before use, whether after the seasoning layer has been removed or when starting with bare iron.

-Based on usage patterns and frequency, a well-seasoned pan should only involve seasoning twice to three times annually.
+Based on usage patterns and frequency, a well-seasoned pan should be seasoned twice to three times annually.